 While store-bought scrubs might be super convenient and instant, nothing beats a good old homemade scrub.
 It is not only enriched with chemical-free ingredients but is relatively cost-effective too.

 Check out the infographic below for 5 easy homemade scrubs for dry skin and get that supple soft skin in no time.

 Scrubbing is an important part of any skin care routine.
 However, it is much more crucial if you have dry skin.
 Today, many different types of face scrubs are available on the market.
 However, most of them contain chemicals that damage your skin over time.
-Scrubs made at home with natural ingredients are safe and inexpensive, and you can tailor the ingredients to suit your skin’s needs.
+Scrubs made at home with natural ingredients are safe and inexpensive, and you can tailor the ingredients to suit your skin’s needs, like avocado, chickpea flour or the other ingredients mentioned above.
 So, follow the instructions above to make the best DIY scrubs for dry skin.